 These fudgy Red Velvet Crinkle Cookies are perfect for your holiday parties.
 Just look at that snowy white crinkle!
 Made in under 30 minutes for a delightfully festive sweet treat.

 I LOVE Christmas; this has not always been true.
 In fact, there were many years that I disliked the holiday greatly.
-But then I had kids and all that magic returned.
+It felt like an overly commercialized holiday (which, it is) that ultimately led to disappointment and frustration.
+But then I had kids and slowly all that magic returned.

 We are starting this years Christmas bakeoff with an old favorite.
-This Red Velvet Cookie recipe has been on my blog for several years, but I figured it was time to give it a makeover.
+This Red Velvet Cookie recipe has been on my blog for several years, but I figured it was time to give them a good old fashioned makeover.

 It’s Red Velvet Crinkle Cookies, new and improved!